awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 1. Configure your DNS server to produce Transmission Control Protocol \(TCP\) responses of 1024 bytes or less\.

 1. Configure your DNS server to allow inbound traffic from your Amazon RDS DB instances over port 53\.
 If your DNS server is in an Amazon VPC, the VPC must have a security group that contains inbound rules that allow UDP and TCP traffic on port 53\.
-If your DNS server is not in an Amazon VPC, it must have appropriate firewall whitelisting to allow UDP and TCP inbound traffic on port 53\.
+If your DNS server is not in an Amazon VPC, it must have appropriate firewall settings to allow UDP and TCP inbound traffic on port 53\.

    For more information, see [Security Groups for Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) and [Adding and Removing Rules](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#AddRemoveRules)\.